-Enabling NMI watchdog support is done with the nmi_watchdog=N boot command line parameter. nmi_watchdog=0 disables NMI watchdog interrupts.
-When N=1, each CPU performs its own NMI timing; when N=2, generated NMIs are sent to all CPUs via a broadcast. nmi_watchdog=-1 can be used on x86_64 kernels, which lets the kernel select the mode (1 or 2).
+Enabling NMI watchdog support is done with the nmi\watchdog=N boot command line parameter. nmi\watchdog=0 disables NMI watchdog interrupts.
+When N=1, each CPU performs its own NMI timing (currently this setting does not work and is changed to =2); when N=2, generated NMIs are sent to all CPUs via a broadcast. nmi\watchdog=-1 can be used on x86\64 kernels, which lets the kernel select the mode (1 or 2).

-By default, nmi_watchdog is turned on in the RedHawk debug kernels (nmi_watchdog=2 for i386; nmi_watchdog=-1 for x86_64) and turned off in all other RedHawk kernels.
+By default, nmi\watchdog is turned on in the RedHawk debug kernels (nmi\watchdog=2 for i386; nmi\watchdog=-1 for x86\64) and turned off in all other RedHawk kernels.